alieantar/portfolio/README.md

   - [Obstacle Course VR](https://youtu.be/jcTUmnbQvEk)

     Developed a three-dimensional virtual reality game using Unity3D and C# where the player navigates a course without colliding with objects in the environment.
-The purpose of this project was to showcase shader graph capabilities to model naturally-occuring phenomenon such as iridescence, glow effects, refraction, etc.
+The purpose of this project was to showcase shader graph capabilities to model naturally-occurring phenomenon such as iridescence, glow effects, refraction, etc.

   - [Jedi Trainer VR Demo](https://youtu.be/n6IBGKmVrFA)